Oil price plunge could leave helicopters sputtering

 NEW YORK Tumbling oil prices are starting to ripple through the helicopter industry, which depends on oil companies that shuttle their crews to off-shore sites for a big chunk of its business.

-Off-shore oil drilling and production in regions such as the North Sea and Gulf of Mexico have been a key source of demand for helicopter makers including United Technologies' Sikorsky unit, Finmeccanica's AgustaWestland and Airbus Helicopters.
-Textron's Bell Helicopter could soon become a bigger player with a new helicopter.
+Off-shore oil drilling and production in regions such as the North Sea and Gulf of Mexico have been a key source of demand for helicopter makers including United Technologies' (UTX.N) Sikorsky unit, Finmeccanica's SIFI.MI AgustaWestland and Airbus (AIR.PA) Helicopters.
+Textron's (TXT.N) Bell Helicopter could soon become a bigger player with a new helicopter.

-The oil and gas industry now accounts for as much as 40 percent of the roughly $6 billion annual sales of helicopters for civil use, making it the biggest non-military segment, according to aerospace research firm Teal Group.
+The oil and gas industry now accounts for as much as 40 percent of the roughly $6 billion (4 billion pound) annual sales of helicopters for civil use, making it the biggest non-military segment, according to aerospace research firm Teal Group.

 While manufacturers have not indicated that the plunging price of crude has led to cancelled orders or reduced production, some warning signs are emerging.